7 Smart Steps to Take If Your Chosen ‘Roofing Contractors Near Me’ Mess Up the Job

 5. Ask for a Second Opinion from Other Residential Roofing Contractors

-If you’re not satisfied with their response, bring in a second opinion.
-Other residential roofing contractors in your area can assess whether the work meets current safety and installation standards.
+If you're not satisfied with their response, bring in a second opinion.
+Other residential roofing contractors in your area can examine whether the work meets current safety and installation standards.
 This third-party input adds weight to your concerns and could help in negotiations or claims, especially if legal or insurance action becomes necessary.

 6. Report to Local Licensing Bodies or Industry Associations